Qiskit/RFCs/0000-unify-pulse-commands-and-instructions.md

 where `ShiftPhase` is of type `Instruction`.

-The desired behavior of reusing a single pulse multiple times could then be retained by defining a `Pulse` type and defining a `Play` instruction that would accept a `Pulse` and a `Channel`:
+The desired behavior of reusing a single pulse multiple times could still be retained by defining a `Pulse` type and defining a `Play` instruction that would accept a `Pulse` and a `Channel`:

 ```python
 random_pulse = SamplePulse(np.random.random(10))